-The verbal and nonverbal communication needs of the student: Impairment in communication is one of the defining characteristics of ASD; therefore communication skill development should be addressed as an essential piece of the student's IEP.
-When considering the verbal and nonverbal communication needs of a student with ASD, the Team should review;
+• The verbal and nonverbal communication needs of the student: Impairment in communication is one of the defining characteristics of ASD; therefore communication skill development should be addressed as an essential piece of the student's IEP.
+When considering the verbal and nonverbal communication needs of a student with ASD, the Tepm should review:

-- the student's current level of communication - the system of communication most effective for the student, - the functions for which the student uses and understands language. - the student's ability to use and understand non-verbal communication (e.g., eye gaze, facial expression, gesture), and any emerging communication skills reported by the family or other Team members.

-• any emerging communication skills reported by the family of other fearm members.
-The IEP must include information about the student's current strengths with communication modalities, skills that need further development and the specific supports and interventions necessary to increase the student's ability to effectively communicate and understand others.
+- the student's current level of communication. - the system of communication most effective for the student, - the functions for which the student uses and understands language the functions for which the student uses and understands language, the student's ability to use and understand non-verbal communication (e.g., eye gaze, facial expression, gesture), and any emerging communication skills reported by the family or other Team members.
+The ILP must include information about the student's current strengths with communication modalities, skills that need further development and the specific supports and interventions necessary to increase the student's ability to effectively communicate and understand others.
 Alternative augmentative communication (AAC) is often effective for students with ASD who are non-verbal.
 AAC can be used in lieu of, or in combination with, oral communication.
 There are many products on the market that support AAC including picture communication products, book boards, and touch devices.
-Assistive technology assessments are useful for determining whether a student would benefit from using an AAC system.
-When evaluating a student with ASD, the instrument must be appropriate to the student's modality of communication (e.g., using non-verbal scales for students who do not use oral communication).
-The need to develop social interaction skills and proficiencies: In the most severe expression of qualitative impairments in this area, a student with ASD may seem distant or avoidant when it is cannot be used in the last expression of qualitative impairments in this area, a student with the report avoidant when it is cannot be used in the last expression of qualitative impairments in this area.
+Assistive technology assessments are useful of determining whether a student would benefit from using an AAC system.
+When evaluating a student with ASD, the instrument must be appropriate to the student's modalitions, even hows with immediate family members.
+In the least evere expression of qualitative impairments in this area, a student with ASD may seem distant or avoidant when a restrict investion and or the serie distudent would benefits from using an avera to frequently inductors, the serie distant or avoidant when the least evere expression of qualitative impairments in this area, a student with ASD may seem distant or avoidant when a non-vertication series the most be series expression of qualitative impairments in this area, a student with ASD may seem distant or avoidant when a non-vertication is the least evere expression of qualitative impairments in this area, a student with ASD may seem distant or avoidant when the least evere expression of qualitative impairments in this area, a student with ASD who area non-vertication is avoid interaction.